cloudposse-archives/load-testing/README.md

 Here are some optimization steps that we usually perform after running load tests:

-* Put all static assets behind a CDN (e.g. AWS CloudFront), do not overload the Kubernetes pods with serving the static assets (in may cases, this is one of the main reasons of poor website performance)
+* Put all static assets behind a CDN (e.g. AWS CloudFront), do not overload the Kubernetes pods with serving the static assets (in many cases, this is one of the main reasons of poor website performance)
-* Scale Kubernetes cluster (horizontally by adding nodes or vertically by using different types of EC2 instances)
+* Scale Kubernetes cluster vertically by using different types of EC2 instances
+* Scale Kubernetes cluster horizontally by adding nodes
-* Scale Kubernetes pods (horizontally by increasing the replica count)
+* Scale Kubernetes pods horizontally by increasing the replica count
-* Scale pods Memory
-* Scale pods CPU
+* Scale Kubernetes pods vertically by increasing CPU and Memory limits
-* Scale Nginx Ingress pods (horizontally by increasing the replica count)
+* Scale Nginx Ingress pods horizontally by increasing the replica count
-* Scale Nginx Ingress CPU and Memory
+* Scale Nginx Ingress vertically by increasing CPU and Memory limits
-* Tune Nginx paramaters (e.g timeouts, queues)
+* Tune Nginx parameters (e.g timeouts, queues)
 * Optimize application/web server parameters (e.g. concurrency, threads and processes, thread pools, timeouts, memory limits)
 * Optimize database queries and indexes

+### Database indexes creation rules and best practices

+The main rule is that with indexes, there are no absolute rules.
+Indexing is like a math problem.
+That said, rules help:

+* Consider the cost of maintaining indexes - pick the most important queries and set up indexes for those first

+* Retrieve less data (less bandwidth, less processing)

+* Avoid point queries and point index lookup within range queries (make the indexes covering) - random access is slow, sequential access is fast

+* Avoid sorting and grouping the result after query execution - indexes can help get rid of this

+* Compound indexes on composite primary keys in many-to-many tables will only work for range queries if an equality check on the first column in the index is included in the query.
+If the equality check on the first column in the index is not included in the query, the indexes are useless and only consume disk space and slow down writes.

+* When creating compound indexes, follow these rules for queries combining equality tests, sort fields, and range filters:
+    * Add fields in order from the highest selectivity to the lowest selectivity (if a field is not selective enough, do not add it to the index)
+    * Equality tests - add all equality-tested fields to the compound index, in any order
+    * Sort fields (ascending/descending only matters if there are multiple fields) - add sort fields to the index in the same order and direction as the query's sort
+    * Range filters - first, add the range filter for the field with the lowest selectivity (fewest distinct values in the collection), then the next lowest-selectivity range filter, and so on to the highest-selectivity
+    (this is counter-intuitive at first, but it allows the database to more effectively traverse different areas of B-Trees)

 ## Credits